Conchas, Community, and COVID-19 - this Panaderia has come a long way

 Seattle is a predominantly white city with people of color making up 35 percent of the population (Latinos make up just 6 percent).
 But when Camacho started offering these traditional pastries, her business started to pick up with wholesale and personal orders outside the pop-ups.
 “I was surprised, but it was really amazing just how people wanted to eat the food that I was making,” said Camacho.

 Many businesses, including small businesses like Camacho’s, shuttered their doors to decrease the risk of spreading the virus, which also left employees out of work.
-The Bureau of Labor Statistics reported last week that unemployment rose to 14.7 percent, representing 20.5 million people who have lost their jobs as a result of the pandemic.
+The Bureau of Labor Statistics reported that unemployment rose to 14.7 percent, representing 20.5 million people who have lost their jobs as a result of the pandemic.
 For Latinos, the rate is 18.9 percent, the highest for any racial group.
-That means nearly 1 in 5 Latinos are unemployed.
+That meant nearly 1 in 5 Latinos were unemployed.

 Her inclination to help others stems from growing up with immigrants and watching them get taken advantage of at work.
 She just wants better for people.
 “In my mind, how can you not be furious and actively try to change things,” said Camacho.
 “That's also me coming from my privilege.
 I totally understand that not everyone can do something or be proactive about stuff, but I am luckily able to do something.
 So as long as I can, I will.”

 Camacho will continue with deliveries until she can figure out how to return to pop-ups and grow her business safely and responsibly.
 “I'm just taking it day by day, trying to do the right thing and stay afloat,” said Camacho.

 Update April 6, 2023:

 Mariela and Comadre Panadería are taking a big step forward, and the community can participate in it.
 They're expanding into a new space, and they've launched a GoFundMe to help finance their dream.
 After surviving the pandemic and a shaky economy, they continue to be hopeful for the future.